Kicksecure/security-misc/README.md

 - Obtain more entropy at boot from RAM as the runtime memory allocator is being initialized.

+- Obtain more entropy at boot from RAM as the runtime memory allocator is being initialized to maximize the absolute quantity of entropy in the combined pool.

 Networking:

 - Optional - Disable the entire IPv6 stack to reduce attack surface.